envisioning/vocab/vocab/differentiable-parametric-curves.md

 ---
 category: MATH, CORE
+generality:
+- 0.61
+- 0.605
+- 0.6
+- 0.595
+- 0.59
+- 0.585
+- 0.58
 slug: differentiable-parametric-curves
 summary: Mathematical curves described by parametric equations that are differentiable, meaning they have continuous derivatives.
 title: Differentiable Parametric Curves
 ---